The Business Side of Natural Health Practice: What Nobody Teaches You at College

 The Most Common Mistakes I See

-Waiting until everything is perfect before launching.
-Perfectionism is the enemy of momentum in practice building.
-Your website doesn't need to be flawless, your niche doesn't need to be fully defined, and your systems don't need to be completely built before you see your first patient.
-Done and functional beats perfect and delayed every time.
+Mistake #1: Waiting until everything is perfect before launching.
+Perfectionism is the enemy of momentum, period.
+Your website doesn't need to be flawless.
+Your niche doesn't need to be fully defined.
+Your systems don't need to be completely built before you see your first patient.
+Done and functional beats perfect and delayed every single time.

-Undercharging from the start.
-This one has a long tail.
-Practitioners who start too low find it incredibly difficult to raise their prices later without losing clients, which means they can spend years working harder than they need to for less than they deserve.
-Getting your pricing right from the beginning based on your region, your credentials, and the value you deliver is one of the most important business decisions you will make.
+Mistake #2: Undercharging from the start.
+This one drives me nuts because it has such a long tail.
+Practitioners who start too low find it incredibly difficult to raise their prices later without losing clients.
+Which means years of working harder than necessary for less than they deserve.
+Get your pricing in the right range from the beginning is one of the most important business decisions you will make.
+Oh, and pro tip - do not see your friends and family for free - this causes problems down the road and doesn’t serve anyone.
+A better option is to offer 10% off to friends and family for their initial session.

-Trying to be everywhere on social media.
-New graduates often feel they need to be active on Instagram, Facebook, LinkedIn, TikTok, and whatever platform just launched all at once.
-This is a fast path to burnout and inconsistency.
-One platform done well is worth more than five platforms done poorly.
-Pick the one where you feel the most comfortable and go deep there first.
+Mistake #4: Trying to be everywhere on social media at once.
+Fast path to burnout and inconsistency.
+One platform done well is worth more than five done poorly.
+Pick the one where you feel most comfortable and do it righ there first.

-Going it alone when support is available.
+Mistake #5: Going it alone when support is available.
 This is the one I feel most strongly about.
-The natural health community is generous and collegial, but peer support in Facebook groups is not the same as structured, experienced guidance.
-Working with someone who has already navigated the setup phase and who understands your clinical scope, your obligations, and your tools can compress years of trial and error into weeks.
+The natural health community is generous, but peer support in Facebook groups is not the same as structured, experienced guidance.
+Every new graduate should have a clinical mentor in place that they click with and specializes in their niche.
+And working with someone who has already navigated the setup phase, who knows your clinical scope and your tools, can compress years of trial and error into weeks.

 What Actually Helps